bmqn/gtk-maxes-themes/README.md

 # gtk-maxes-themes

-A snap that exports my custom GTK and icon themes.
+A snap that exports Max's custom GTK themes and icons.